 Instead of competing with each other, kids strive towards their personal best as they develop mastery.
 Because cooperation and collaboration are encouraged through the concept of grace and courtesy, Montessori students benefit from the emotional safety of a pro-social climate in which hurtful behavior is not welcome.
 Instead, opportunities to develop self-regulation and a shared sense of responsibility for a safe and positive classroom atmosphere encourage a culture of courage and compassion.

 As parents choose a school home for their child, they must weigh their goals with what the school can realistically offer.
 Children thrive when parents engage in a strong partnership with the school, so a warm and supportive school culture is key.

-Experts encourage families to carefully consider their options before determining the best fit for their child as their sense of enthusiasm and confidence in their decision will allow their child to enjoy the best possible start to their own adventures in learning and growth.
+Experts encourage families to carefully consider their options before determining the best fit for their child.
+Parents’ sense of enthusiasm and confidence in their decision will allow their child to enjoy the best possible start to their own adventures in learning and growth.

-If you have other questions about the Montessori Method, see these FAQs, or feel free to ask in the comments.
+If you have other questions about finding an authentic Montessori school or the Montessori Method, see these FAQs, or feel free to ask in the comments.